eva-barczykowska/docker_compose_example/README.md

 There's a number of ways to fix this docker builder prune will remove build cache for all images, which can help clear up space, but use it with caution as it removes cache for all images, not just the one you're working with

-docker-compose up --build --no-cache is probably a better option
+`docker-compose up --build --no-cache` is a better option (but I used the previous option since I am currently working only with 2 containers)

-So I rebuilt and finally was able to see the app running on the correct port, 5005 in this example.
+So I rebuilt again and finally was able to see the app running on the correct port, 5005 in this example.
- Final correct output (with the correct ports):
+ Final correct output (with the correct port):
  Attaching to web-1
 web-1  |  * Serving Flask app 'app'
 web-1  |  * Debug mode: off